mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 ```

 `runParser` has 3 sisters: `runParser'`, `runParserT`, and `runParserT'`.
-The versions with the `T` suffix run `PrasecT` monad transformer, and the
+The versions with the `T` suffix run `ParsecT` monad transformer, and the
 “prime” versions take and return parser state.
 Let's put all the functions
 into a table: